kanekos99/blog/src/posts/2025-12-04-Blog-Dev-Log-1.md

 If I wanted to add any special styling for any particular text, I can simply add a HTML tag around it, assign a class to it, and then style it in CSS.

 <span class="demo-text-markdown">Like this</span>

+Technically inline CSS should work perfectly fine as well.

 On the other hand, if you want to apply changes across all posts - e.g. change the colour of all links in posts - then simply finding the right element to target in CSS will be sufficient.